BrummieQuinn/freecodecamp-projects/surveyform/projectthoughts.md

 ### <ins>To do…:</ins>

-* ~~Change colour of text on submit button~~
+[x] Change colour of text on submit button
-* Change colour of text in header and p
+[] Change colour of text in header and p
-* Shorten the CSS I can by combining selectors or utilising IDs
+[] Shorten the CSS I can by combining selectors or utilising IDs

 ### <ins>Possibilities…:</ins>

-* Add responsiveness as I learn more about it.
+[] Add responsiveness as I learn more about it.
+[] Learn more about styling forms